Who owns the search indexes

 https://www.google.com/search?q=bogomolov+software+engineer+consultant:

-That was changed about month ago and still inconsistent.
+That changed about a month ago and was still inconsistent.

 # Verify domain, submit sitemap

-Even without verified ownership of my site/domain, search engines scrape the index page.
-Yep, based on my experience, only index.
+Even without verified ownership, search engines scraped the index page.
+Based on my experience: only the index.
 No DFS.
-And probably no return visit to check updates.
-Letting myself know.
+Probably no return visit to check updates.
+Note to self.

 - Google search console